Tryout Frequently asked Questions

 Do all teams travel?

 No, we offer regional teams and traveling teams.
 Regional teams stay close to Orlando , while traveling teams may travel within the state or nationally.
-Because they don't do extensive travel the season fee's are less that a traveling team.
+Because Regional teams don't do extensive travel, their season fees are less.

 What if I come late or leave early?